-When it comes to accident injury in Atlanta , whiplash is one of the most common car accident injuries.
+When it comes to accident injury in Marietta GA and the Greater Atlanta area, whiplash is one of the most common car accident injuries.
 Many people falsely believe that a whiplash injury is not serious.
 Sadly, the neck and back pain that accompanies whiplash can have lifelong effects.
 Some whiplash patients will require years of expensive and time-consuming medical care and pain management.
 Keep reading to get a better understanding of a whiplash injury, including its causes, symptoms, and treatments.

 Whiplash is one of the most common car accident injuries.
 Whiplash is often caused during a rear-end collision, when passengers’ heads snap quickly forwards and backwards in a whip-like motion.
 This soft tissue injury can cause severe damage to the neck muscles and require weeks or even years of pain management.
 Whiplash can also be caused by contact sports.
 For example, many football players experience the same kind of severe muscle strain common to whiplash patients.